 Key Redwoods Stops

 - 11 mile Redwood Tunnel to the Sea: There is a lovely scenic stretch of redwoods west of Navarro River to where Highway 128 meets Highway 1.
+The drive cuts through Navarro Redwoods State Park.
 Just take a slow drive along this section and take in the scenery.

 Other Things to Do